malevitzch/compiler-using-llvm/README.md

 # TODO:
 - fill out the main section of README (lol)
-- import trie from earlier